Configuring the AWS SDK for Go V2

 If you explicitly provide credentials, as in this example, the SDK uses only those credentials.

 All credential providers passed to or returned by LoadDefaultConfig are wrapped in a CredentialsCache automatically.
-This enables caching and concurrency safe credential access.
-If you explicitly configure a provider on aws.Config directly you must explicitly wrap the provider with this type using NewCredentialsCache.
+This enables caching, and credential rotation that is concurrency safe.
+If you explicitly configure a provider on aws.Config directly you must also explicitly wrap the provider with this type using NewCredentialsCache.

 Static Credentials